WorkMaze/JUST.net/README.md

 ## <a name="nestedarrays"></a> Nested array looping
 It is possible to loop over more than one array at once.
 By default, the last array is used, but one can use properties from other arrays by using alias for array looping.
+There's a special alias 'root', that refers to the whole input.
 One side note: loops must be last property, any properties after that will be ignored.

 Cosider the input: